mintplugins/mp-core/readme.txt

 == Changelog ==

 = 1.0.0.6 = December 23, 2014
+* Made field presets only show up if the post has never been saved (for metaboxes).
+* Made checkboxes able to be checked by default in metaboxes.
+* Removed gap below videos through mp_core_oembed_get by floating left.

+= 1.0.0.6 = December 23, 2014
 * Fixed Directory layout css where boxes weren’t lining up
 * Added Mint Plugins as a tab on the Plugins > Add New screen.
 * Fixed the hiding of TinyMCE Controls (this broke in v1.0.0.5)